WWE News: Nikki Bella Talks John Cena And Possible Proposal At ‘WrestleMania’

 Nikki Bella said that she does not want to get her hopes up for this, so she won’t talk about it.
 Of course, there is the fact that John Cena has likely already proposed to Nikki Bella if that is set up for tonight’s WrestleMania 33 show and the event tonight would just be for ratings.

-Nikki Bella has had her entire life thrown out for the world to see everyone to see everything, warts and all.
+Nikki Bella has had her entire life thrown out for the world to see, warts and all.
 The Miz has made sure to let all the dirt remain fresh for audiences who might not watch Total Bellas.

 As The Miz has pointed out, John Cena has said that he never planned on getting married again and he doesn’t see himself having children.
 That ends two of the biggest dreams of Nikki Bella and the worst part was watching her sister Brie Bella achieve both those dreams alongside her husband Daniel Bryan.